 The Paul Smith Memorial Award

 The CBA Administrative Law Section has established an essay competition related to general topics in Canadian administrative law.
-The objectives of the competition are to promote and reward interest in administrative law topics in Canadian law schools, and to promote participation by Canadian law students and young lawyers in CBA Administrative Law Section activities.
+The objectives of the contest are to promote and reward interest in administrative law topics in Canadian law schools, and to promote participation by Canadian law students and young lawyers in CBA Administrative Law Section activities.

 This award is being offered by the CBA Administrative Law Section in memory of its former Chair, Paul Smith.
 Paul was a dedicated member of the Canadian Bar Association who understood the importance of administrative law in the lives of Canadians.
 He was also dedicated to supporting youth in all aspects of life, but especially in education.